Summerfest canceled due to pandemic

-The Wisconsin State Fair was canceled last week and locally in Racine they are not holding the traditional 4th of July parade or fireworks, although a smaller neighborhood parade is in the works.
+The Wisconsin State Fair was canceled last week and locally Racine is not holding the traditional 4th of July parade or fireworks, although a smaller neighborhood parade is in the works.
 Sturtevant also canceled its Independence Day fireworks.

 The Milwaukee World Festival, Inc. Board of Directors made the decision to cancel Summerfest 2020 at a regularly scheduled meeting Thursday morning, due to the ongoing uncertainty surrounding large gatherings due to the COVID-19 pandemic.